HopkinsIDD/serocovpop-households/README.md

 | serosurvey-analysis-bq-sym-infector-2049ref.stan | 8 | sex (infectee), symptom (infector), age (infector) |
 | serosurvey-analysis-bq-sym-infector.stan | 9 | age (infectee), sex (infectee), age (infector) |

-Code that runs the stan models are in HHtrans_public.Rmd

 ## Data Notes
 We have included dummy data for in order to help users test the code.
 Data will be made available upon request by contacting azman@jhu.edu.